DETAILED ACTION

 Desjardins, on the other hand teaches that it was known in the art, before the effective filing date of the claimed invention that if a cryptogram is not verified, user is not authenticated (e.g., wherein the flag indicates the contactless payment card is not eligible for contactless provisioning if the cryptogram cannot be verified.
 (See at least Desjardins, Abs.; [0006-0007]; [0034])

-It would have been obvious to one of ordinary still in the art to include in the system/device of Wong, the ability to not permit the payment card provision (e.g., not allow further authentication) if a cryptogram is not verified as taught by Desjardins since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.
+It would have been obvious to one of ordinary still in the art to include in the system/device of the above combination, the ability to not permit the payment card provision (e.g., not allow further authentication) if a cryptogram is not verified as taught by Desjardins since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.

 Conclusion